Neighbors, family react to fatal stabbing of Schenectady man

-A family member who shared photos of Sutlesh Girdharry with News10 says they do not know why he was at the home on Curry Road where Rotterdam Police say he was found deceased on the front lawn.
+A family member, who shared photos of Sutlesh Girdharry with NEWS10 ABC, says they do not know why he was at the home on Curry Road where Rotterdam Police say he was found deceased on the front lawn.

 The family member said that Sutlesh also went by the name Anil.